-Seize the Opportunity
+Exploit the Opportunity

-In the digital revolution of insurance, there is tremendous opportunity to take advantage of technology to better serve all stakeholders of the insurance lifecycle - policyholders, employees and insurers.
+The digital revolution of insurance offers a tremendous opportunity to take advantage of technology to better serve all stakeholders within the insurance lifecycle - policyholders, employees and insurers.
 But the window of opportunity is narrowing.

-According to Ernst & Young, technology-led disruption will continue to impact the insurance sector in both the near and distant future.
+According to Ernst & Young, technology-led disruption will continue to affect the insurance sector in both the near and distant future.
 The time to act is now and brokers and insurers can do so by investing in technology that will help their businesses become even more customer-centric to keep them a step ahead of the competition.